 Explore colleges based on CUET

-Candidates planning to take the CUET 2026 exam for Chemistry admission can focus on the important topics and chapter weightage while preparing.
+Candidates planning to take the CUET 2026 for Chemistry admission can focus on the important topics and chapter weightage while preparing.
 Read this article by Shiksha to know the CUET Chemistry important topics and chapter wise weightage for a holistic preparation approach.

-CUET UG Language section will consist of 50 questions.
-Candidates will be required to attempt all questions.
+CUET UG Language section will include 50 questions.
+Candidates must attempt all questions.
 There will be no optional questions.

-The language section will assess candidate's reading comprehension based on different types of passages.
+The language section will check candidate's reading comprehension based on different types of passages.
 This section will also include questions from grammar.
 To prepare for the CUET UG language section, candidates must solve previous year question papers and mock tests to become familiar with the type of questions asked in the exam.
-Candidates will be given a duration of 45 minutes to attend this section of CUET UG.

 - CUET Chemistry Exam Pattern 2026